 Focus Area: Youth

-WDC youth programs serve young people across King County with academic support, career exploration opportunities, and work experience to help them achieve in school and in the workplace.
+Youth Programs of the Workforce Development Council of Seattle-King County (WDC) serve young people across the city of Seattle and King County with academic support, career exploration opportunities, and work experience to help them achieve in school and in the workplace.

-The WDC Youth Committee provides strategic direction for our youth programs, shaping a youth development system that can both serves youth’s education and vocational needs and readies the next generation of workers in Seattle-King County.
+The WDC Youth Committee of the Board provides strategic direction for our youth programs, shaping a youth development system that can both serves youth’s education and vocational needs and readies the next generation of workers in Seattle-King County.

 For youth and employer job resources, please visit our Youth@Work website!